These past few weeks, I’ve been painting over laminate furniture in the office and giving it a fresh makeover.

-It is full of black furniture, which worked great when it had a dramatically dark, masculine library-office look in the old house.
-Between running the Etsy shop, being the family “secretary”, and working on projects, it has become “Mommy’s office”, and it is a hot mess!
+Now, between running the Etsy shop, being the family “secretary”, and working on projects, it has become “Mommy’s office”…and it is a hot mess!

-The laminate IKEA furniture we already have is still in good shape and super functional, so I knew painting it would be a good solution.
+Since the laminate furniture we already have is still in good shape and super functional, I thought painting it would be a good solution.

-I saw a photo of a white bookshelf with a rustic wood back, and thought that would be the perfect way to update our laminate shelves,and get an affordable farmhouse look for my office!
+I saw a photo of a white bookshelf with a rustic wood back, and knew it would be the perfect way to update our laminate shelves, and get an affordable farmhouse look for my office!
 Post may contain affiliate links.

 Painting over Laminate Furniture